 When an affiliate signs up to join the network, a specific affiliate ID is assigned to him by the network (For example, if you sign up as a Scaleo referral, you will have a publisher ID, referred to as a PID, expressed in a number such as 1234).

-This ID is then inserted into the affiliates’ URLs to advertise the brand’s goods and services.
-Within this link, publishers may use click references to distinguish between websites and promotional slots.
+This ID is inserted into the affiliates’ URLs to advertise the brand’s goods and services.
+Publishers may use click references within this link to distinguish between websites and promotional slots.

 When a visitor clicks on this link, they are led to the retailer’s website, and since the affiliate’s ID is embedded in the referral link, as well as the brand’s merchant ID, it allows unique assignments to the affiliate and merchant involved in the transaction, enabling the commission to be paid out precisely.

-This monitoring feature helps advertisers recognize affiliates that are driving the majority of the traffic to a particular campaign or offer.
+This monitoring feature helps advertisers recognize affiliates driving most of the traffic to a particular campaign or offer.
 The brand may decide to have different commission amounts per transaction for each of these types of affiliates, and so the uniqueness of each affiliate link helps to allow this versatility within the affiliate setup.